jefferywmoore/CISSP-Study-Resources/CISSP-Domain-4-2024+Objectives.md

       - Converts a frame into bits for transmission/receiving over the physical connection medium
       - Network hardware devices that function at layer 1 include NICs, hubs, repeaters, concentrators, amplifiers
       - Know four basic network topologies:
-        - **star**: each individual node on the network is directly connect to a switch/hub/concentrator
+        - **star**: each individual node on the network is directly connected to a switch/hub/concentrator
         - **mesh**: all systems are interconnected; partial mesh can be created by adding multiple NICs or server clustering
         - **ring**: closed loop that connects end devices in a continuous ring (all communication travels in a single direction around the ring);
           - **Multistation Access Unit** (MSAU or MAU) connects individual devices